Reports: Working with Tabular View

 - Select the cells on which you wish to apply the rules:

-- Data cells- These are the cells that contain your orginal data.
+- Data cells- These are the cells that contain your original data.

 - Summary cells- These cells contain the summarized data.